gfontenot/website-source-hakyll/README.md

 ### Dependencies ###

-You'll need to have `cabal` and `ghc` installed.
+You'll need to have `stack` and `ghc` installed.
 If you're on OS X, you can do that with homebrew:

 ```
 % brew update
-% brew install ghc cabal-install
+% brew install ghc stack
-% cabal install cabal-install
 ```

 It's going to take a while.